On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case

 For $D_2(t + D_1(t))$, we have

 Then we have \beq

 \eeq \end{proof}

-Note that after adding the shaper, we have $D^*_2 \geq \frac{b_2 + l_1}{R}$.
-Comparing this expression to \Eqref{delay0-h}, we know that adding (re)shapers will never decrease the high-priority flow's worst-case delay.
-Furthermore, since ensuring stability of the shared queue mandates $R \geq r_1 + r_2$ irrespective of whether shapers are used, \Eqref{eq:minR_noshap} then gives
+Note that after adding the reprofiler, we have $D^*_2 \geq \frac{b_2 + l_1}{R}$.
+Comparing this expression to \Eqref{delay0-h}, we know that adding reprofilers will never decrease the high-priority flow's worst-case delay.
+Furthermore, since ensuring stability of the shared queue mandates $R \geq r_1 + r_2$ irrespective of whether reprofilers are used, \Eqref{eq:minR_noshap} then gives